danielneil/Shark-Config/README.md

 ### Configuration Files

 ```
-# Strategy to be placed in this directory
+# Strategy code to be placed in this directory
 strategies/

 # Backtest code to placed in this directory.